Local Neighborhood Features for 3D Classification: Method

 \section{Method}

-In this section, we elaborate on the usage of distance and directional vectors of neighborhood points already computed at the grouping stage PointNeXt method that follows the grouping module of PointNet++~\cite{qi2017pointnet++}.
+In this section, we elaborate on the usage of distances and directional vectors from the anchor point to neighborhood points already computed in the grouping stage of classification models from PointNet++~\cite{qi2017pointnet++} to the most recent PointNeXt~\cite{PointNeXt} method.